Zoom: Remote Participation and Virtual Classrooms

 Zoom is arguably one of the best web conferencing platforms available.
 But it was designed more for live, one-off meetings than for recurring classes or lectures.
 Some of the things that you might want to do in a teaching platform like Adobe Connect, Blackboard, or Canvas you simply won’t be able to do in Zoom.
 For example,

 - Pre-loading content.
-In a traditional learning management system like Blackboard, you can access your course site before the semester begins, change the site’s layout and appearance, upload documents and assignments, and more.
+In a traditional learning management system like WISE, you can access your course site before the semester begins, change the site’s layout and appearance, upload documents and assignments, and more.
 You cannot do any of those things in Zoom.
-Zoom is simply a live web conferencing platform that lets you share your web camera and screen with others.
+Zoom is a conferencing platform that lets you share your web camera and screen with others, and share recordings afterward.

 - Assessment.
 While Zoom has a polling tool, it does not have a testing or exam tool.
-If you want to give your students a graded assessment, you will need to use an external tool like your learning management system or ExamSoft.
+If you want to give your students a graded assessment, you will need to use an external tool like those available in WISE.

 - Attendance.
 Zoom can create a report showing who attended a particular Zoom meeting, but that report is hidden.
 Go to https://willametteuniversity.zoom.us/account/my/report, search for a meeting within a one month window, and then click on that meeting’s number of participants in the Participants column.